jasur-2902/CarRecognition/README.md

+#Due to the hight cost and usage, I've stopped the server :`( .
+This project isn't supported anymore.
+You can use the android client side tho, but it won't return anything.

 # CarRecognition - AI Model

 This is one of the best vehicle recognition applications.
 It can determine the car's license plate number, color, model, brand, and year.